EarthZetaOrg/ai-trading-bot/docs/bot-usage.md

 ### Getting historic data for backtesting

 The first time your run Backtesting, you will need to download some historic data first.
-This can be accomplished by using `freqtrade download-data`.
+This can be accomplished by using `earthzetaorg download-data`.
 Check the corresponding [help page section](backtesting.md#Getting-data-for-backtesting-and-hyperopt) for more details

 ## Hyperopt commands